dafny-lang/dafny/docs/_includes/Types.md

 It is sometimes necessary to restrict these type parameters so that they can only be instantiated by certain families of types.
-As such, Dafny distinguishes types that support the equality operation not only in ghost contexts but also in compiled contexts.
+As such, Dafny distinguishes types that support the equality operation in compiled contexts.
 To indicate that a type parameter is restricted to such _equality supporting_ types, the name of the type parameter takes the suffix "`(==)`".[^fn-type-mode]  For example,